biokraft/my-cursor-framework/02-Cursor-for-Developers/03-The-SpecsForge-Framework.md

 > - **A Framework for AI-Driven Development:** SpecsForge is a systematic workflow, powered by a custom Cursor Mode, for turning a high-level idea into a detailed, AI-readable project specification.
 > - **From Vision to Plan:** It guides you through a discovery process to define business goals, features, and architecture *before* writing implementation code.
 > - **Creates a "Specification Library":** The output is a `specs/` directory and a root `SPECS.md` file, which serve as the single source of truth for the project.
-> - **Powers Subsequent Coding:** Once the spec is complete, it becomes the primary context you provide to the AI for generating the actual application code, phase by phase.
+> - **Powers Subsequent Coding:** Once the spec is complete, it becomes the primary context for the **[TDV (Test-Driven Vibing) Framework](./03a-The-TDV-Framework.md)** to generate well-tested application code, phase by phase.

 ---

 The `SpecsForge` framework is a workflow for transforming high-level product ideas into a precise, living specification library that powers efficient, AI-assisted development.
 It's built around a custom Cursor Mode that acts as an expert software architect, guiding you through a discovery process to build a comprehensive set of specifications before any code is written.

+Once the specification is complete, `SpecsForge` hands off the implementation to the [TDV (Test-Driven Vibing) Framework](./03a-The-TDV-Framework.md), which uses the specs to execute a rigorous, test-first development cycle.

 ## The Standard Workflow